jkeane889/SpaceHunter/README.md

 ## Setup and Requirements :rocket:
 1. Ensure you have latest version of Python installed.
 From command line `python -V`
-1. Clone this repo into your desired folder location; from command line run, go to desired download folder, copy and run: `git clone https://github.com/jkeane889/SpaceHunter.git`
+1. Clone this repo into your desired folder location; from command line, go to desired download folder, copy and run: `git clone https://github.com/jkeane889/SpaceHunter.git`
 1. From command line, inside of cloned repo folder on local machine, run `python main.py`

 ### Future Features :rocket: